 Quick Recap and Next Steps

-- Choose content carefully by assessing the show's language complexity, pace, and visual support to match your child's level.
+- Choose carefully — match dialogue complexity, pace, and visual support to your child's level.

-These steps turn screen time into a valuable, enjoyable learning tool.
-For more immersive environment ideas, add English songs for kids to your daily routine.
+For more immersive ideas, add English songs for kids to your daily routine.

 Frequently Asked Questions